Skip to content

 AnalyticsThey learn which formats people upload most

-Analytics and ad networks see that you visited.
-Browser blockers help the page side.
+Browser blockers help on the page.
 They do not remove server logs of your upload.

-Consent banners on EU-facing sites may block some trackers until you click.
+Consent banners may pause some ad networks until you click.
 That changes what the ad network sees, not whether the compress server receives your PDF bytes.
-Treat page privacy and upload privacy as two separate questions.
+Treat page privacy and upload privacy as two questions.

 Typical page-side data: referrer, browser type, session ID, time on page.
-That is separate from the file bytes, but it still ties your visit to a compress action.
-Corporate networks sometimes block ad domains; the upload may still go through on another subdomain you did not review.
+That still ties your visit to a compress action even when the file bytes sit elsewhere.

 Log fieldWhy it matters